So what about DFDS? Well, be reassured….travelling with them is simple and relaxing.

 It is a 15 hour crossing from Newcastle to Amsterdam.
 Check in starts at 1430 with a 1700 departure.

 It is important to notify the company in advance that you will require a wheelchair accessible cabin.
 Ours was very comfortable.
 There was plenty of space to move around in both the bedroom area and the wet room.

 I was particularly impressed with the shower.
 I didn’t expect to have such good water pressure on a ferry.

-We ate in the restaurant and enjoyed a top quality three course meal.
+The food in the onboard restaurant was excellent and we enjoyed a top class three-course meal.

 Click to zoom …